-In December 2020, the Board approved Stock Ownership Guidelines for our directors and named executive officers to further align their financial interests with those of our stockholders, as well as promote sound corporate governance.
+Our Stock Ownership Guidelines for our directors and named executive officers further align their financial interests with those of our stockholders, as well as promote sound corporate governance.
 For a detailed description of our Stock Ownership Guidelines see "Other Compensation Policies and Guidelines - Stock Ownership Guidelines" below.